villivald/create-react-app-blog/posts/2024-02-15-100-days-of-swiftui.md

 #### Day 2: Booleans, string interpolation, and checkpoint 1

 This day's material covered such topics as booleans and string interpolation.
 I noticed that the interpolation syntax in Swift is more elegant and a bit more powerful 🤔 than in Javascript, so that's interesting.
 At the end of the lesson, I finished the first checkpoint assignment - converting temperature from °C to °F (classic).

+#### Day 3: Arrays, dictionaries, sets, and enums

+Day 3 had a surprisingly large amount of new information.
+I learned a couple of previously unknown concepts, such as dictionaries, sets, and enums.
+I believe that each of them might have particular use cases, but I'm not sure yet when to use them in practice.
+I suppose it will become clear in the nearest feature.

+So far, it seems that the first two weeks of the course will be directed towards learning/refreshing the basics of Swift as a language.
+After that, we will start using SwiftUI and building something more tangible.
+I hope that, at this point, the process will become more practical.

 ---